 Children are introduced to basic movements of Aikido, dojo manners and the discipline of a martial art.
 Children learn to fall and roll.
 Practicing with a partner, sometimes through using games, is also part of the curriculum.
 READ MORE

 Students develop a solid foundation of fundamental techniques (including falling and rolling).
 More experienced students attend basics classes to refine their practice.

-Advanced Weapons – all adult students who have passed a pre-requisite test
+Advanced Weapons – all adult students 2nd kyu and higher rank who have passed a pre-requisite test

 A higher degree of basic weapons skills is required.
 Since training goes beyond the basic level, students must be already competent with fundamental weapons techniques.

-Free practice – all adult/youths (ages 13 and up)
+Free practice – adult/youth (ages 13 and up)

 This is not a class but a training opportunity.
 Students come with a partner to work on techniques and/or prepare for testing.
 There is no teaching, but an advanced student supervises.